nathan-gardner/SECON2023Robot/Documentation/Signoffs/MadisonKelly-signoff-DuckStorage.md

 The onmi-wheel is adjustable, so the team can decide how far or how close to the ground the trailer should be.
 The duck's beak is approximately 0.25 inches.

-In order to ensure the duck's beak does not get caught under the trailer, the omni-wheel must be no more than 0.25 inches off the ground.
-Due to the adjustable feature, this will be possible.
+In order to ensure the duck's beak does not get caught under the trailer, the omni-wheel must be placed at a height such that the trailer sides are no more than 0.25 inches off the ground.
+Due to the adjustable nature of the omni-wheel, this will be possible.

 ### Affect on Navigation